Guide to using IronOCR Filters

 Debug Filter / What is the filter doing?

-If you are having difficulty with reading images or barcodes within your program.
-There is a way to save an image of a filtered result within your program.
-This way you can debug and see exactly what each filter does and how it is manipulating your image.
+If you are having difficulty with reading images or barcodes within your program, there is a way to save an image of a filtered result.
+This way, you can debug and see exactly what each filter does and how it is manipulating your image.

 :path=/static-assets/ocr/content-code-examples/tutorials/c-sharp-ocr-image-filters-2.cs